AdHoc-Protocol/AdHoc-protocol/README.md

     </tr>
   </tbody>
 </table>
-The variable dimensions length are set at field initialization.
+The lengths of the variable dimensions are set during field initialization.

 ```cs
         class Pack {